 THE FOUNDING OF RED PRODUCTIONS EVENTS.

 In 2009, Gordon Farrell teamed up with Tatiana Gelfand and launched Red Productions Events.
 The two were both privy to a number of extraordinary stories that women had shared over the years.
 Farrell, who holds an MFA in Playwriting from the Yale School of Drama, would eventually go on to co-author "The Lifespan of a Fact," which starred Daniel Radcliffe on Broadway.
 But in the meantime, many of the women who shared their stories with Farrell had already approached him about putting those stories on the stage.
-He took their stories and turned them into monologues and working with Gelfand staged them at the Upstairs Cabaret at People Lounge on NYC's Lower East Side.
+He took their stories and, working with Gelfand, turned them into monologues which would be staged at the Upstairs Cabaret at People Lounge on NYC's Lower East Side.

 This series of monologue plays was called "In the Red Room: Every Woman/Dances for Someone," eventually becoming known simply as "The Red Anthology."
 From 2009 through 2014, "The Red Anthology" attracted large audiences to our LES performance space, and numerous women came forward with their own stories, stories they felt needed to be shared with the world.
 More monologues were written, more were performed, with the women themselves sometimes acting in their own stories on stage.